valeriobasile/PersEval/README.md

 ```

 ### Decoder-based
-We chose on open-source models of mediud size: Mixtral-8 /B and Llama-3.1 8B, both instruction tuned.
+We chose open-source models of medium size: Mixtral-8 7B and Llama-3.1 8B, both instruction tuned.
 We considered three possible settings:

 **Base zero**: we prompt the models to classify the test set examples, with no additional information.